 Colon Cancer: What You Can Do To Prevent It

-Did you know that colon cancer is the third leading form of cancer in the United States?
-It is also the second leading cause of cancer-related deaths among men and women across the country.
-According to The American Cancer Society, approximately 136,830 people are expected to be diagnosed with colon cancer this year.
+Colon cancer is the third leading form of cancer and the second leading cause of cancer-related deaths among men and women across the United State.
+According to The American Cancer Society, approximately 152,810 new cases of colorectal cancer are expected to be diagnosed in 2024 and it is expected to cause about 53,010 deaths.

 The good news is colon cancer is one of the most preventable and treatable forms of cancer, especially when detected early.
 This makes screening for colon cancer all the more crucial.